 NOTE: In a real deployment we would use HTTPS for encryption.
 We are skipping this part.

 On the next screen, for the Backend Server, WAF-as-a-Service resolves the IP for the domain name.
-Change the protocol from HTTPS to the HTTP protocol, Select port 80, Click Test Connection, then click Continue
+Change the protocol from HTTPS to the HTTP protocol, select port 80, Click Test Connection, then click Continue